2mal3/Chunk-Loader/README.md

 This datapack supports with my Language Pack (https://link-to.net/80983/2mal3sLanguagePack) the languages German, Spanish and French.

-Installation:
-  1. Download the file.
-  2. Unzip the file
-  3. Move the folder in the file to a Datapack folder in a world of your choice.

 To uninstall, enter /function #cld:uninstall and drag the datapack folder from the datapacks folder of the World